Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

-for some $\delta,N>0$, and uniformly in $|\boldsymbol{\alpha}|\geq2$.
+for some $\delta,N>0$ and uniformly in $|\boldsymbol{\alpha}|\geq2$.
 See \cite{Siegel}.
-Almost all real pairs $\boldsymbol{\lambda}$ satisfy such a condition.
-On the other hand, local linearizability fails for a generic set of $\lambda<0$ and rational holonomies of degree at least 2 \cite{Milnor}.
-Also note $|\boldsymbol{\alpha}\cdot\boldsymbol{\lambda}|< |\boldsymbol{\alpha}|^{-2}$, by continued fraction expansion of the spectral quotient $\lambda\in\R\setminus\Q$ \cite{ArnoldODE}.
-Condition \eqref{Dio} also figures prominently in Kolmogorov-Arnold-Moser (KAM) theory on the survival of invariant tori under small non-integrable perturbations of sufficiently smooth, integrable real Hamiltonian systems \cite{Moser, ArnoldEnc}.
-Symplectic discretizations can serve as such examples.
-A weaker condition which is still sufficient for analytic linearization goes back to Bryuno (aka Bruno, Brjuno) \cite{Bruno}:
+Lebesgue almost all real pairs $\boldsymbol{\lambda}$ satisfy such a condition.
+On the other hand, local linearizability fails for a generic set of $\lambda<0$ and rational holonomies of resonance degree at least 2 \cite{Milnor}.
+Also note $|\boldsymbol{\alpha}\cdot\boldsymbol{\lambda}|< |\boldsymbol{\alpha}|^{-2}$, by continued fraction expansion of irrational spectral quotients $\lambda\in\R\setminus\Q$ \cite{ArnoldODE}.
+Condition \eqref{Dio} has been celebrated in Kolmogorov-Arnold-Moser (KAM) theory on the survival of invariant tori under small non-integrable perturbations of sufficiently smooth, integrable real Hamiltonian systems \cite{Moser, ArnoldEnc}.
+Symplectic discretizations can serve as such perturbations.
+An optimally weakened condition which is still sufficient for analytic flow diagonalization goes back to Bryuno (aka Bruno, Brjuno) \cite{Bruno}: